 This is an association for people with reflex sympathetic dystrophy syndrome (RSDS) and health care professionals who treat RSDS patients.
 It educates the public and the media and provides physician referrals.

-This voluntary organization publishes information and funds research on scleroderma.
+This patient advocacy organization provides a wide range of services for patients and caregivers and funds research on scleroderma.
 It also offers patient education seminars, support groups, doctor referrals, and information hotlines.

 300 Rosewood Drive, Suite 105